 Last year’s Ubuntu 20.10 release will be followed by Ubuntu 21.04, which is due for release on April 22, 2021.

-While development on Ubuntu 21.04 is still (somewhat) early, rumours are already circling about what to expect from the release that Ubuntu developers have dubbed the “Hirsute Hippo”.
+With development on Ubuntu 21.04 nearing its end we have a good idea of what to expect from the release Ubuntu developers have dubbed the “Hirsute Hippo”.

 In this post we rundown everything we know so far, including when Ubuntu 21.04 will be released, how long it’ll be supported for, and what new features and core changes it is likely to include.